dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

        bwMean = ((right - middle) + (left - middle))/2;
      }

-Pololu's library includes a function to calibrate the sensors but we decided not to use it for the moment, since we can't precisely control robots direction, it always goes off course during calibration.
-What we do instead is read all three sensors and calculate the average of difference in black and white readings, which is stored in a variable called bwMean which is used when calculating robots position relative to the line.
+We read all three sensors and calculate the average of difference in black and white readings, which is stored in a variable called bwMean, it is used when calculating robots position relative to the line.

      void navigation::steer(){
        int bearing = getBearing();